ibelousov/advanced-nested-set/README.md

 ## Attention

-**FOR NOW POSTGRESQL IS ONLY SUPPORTED DATABASE**
+**FOR NOW POSTGRESQL IS THE ONLY SUPPORTED DATABASE**

 ## Overview

-Super nested set is laravel package, that can be used for handling nested tree sets like this:
+Advanced nested set is laravel package, that can be used for handling nested tree sets like this:

 ```php
 Category::first()->descendants; // print all nested categories of category